OliverOC/vidiprinter/README.md

 These events indicate that something significant occurred within a match; these events will be for many different matches.
 The order of these events will be based on the time of day at which they occurred.

+The Vidiprinter will print these events to the console, with a configurable delay between events.

 ## Example Output

 PL Goal Wolves 2 Leeds 4 Rodrigo (90+7)